Low-noise Lanczos differentiators

 As it can be clearly seen this method is much more robust to noise than plain central differences.
 However due to least-squares nature Lanczos differentiators cannot guarantee complete noise suppression in high frequencies.
 Its magnitude response doesn’t go smoothly to zero near \pi.
 Instead they resemble “wavy” always-non-zero response on high frequencies.

-Improved filters with guaranteed suppression of noisy high frequencies are presented in the next article:
+Filters with guaranteed suppression of noisy high frequencies are presented in the next article:

 Disclaimer